-Other land protests of the 1970s and the establishment of the Waitangi Tribunal in 1975 created a political climate in which the Waikato Raupatu Claims Settlement Act 1995 could be passed.
-Signed into law by Queen Elizabeth II in the presence of the Māori queen, Dame Te Atairangikaahu, the settlement included some land, $170 million in compensation and a formal apology for devastation caused by the war and confiscations.
+The land protests of the 1970s and the establishment of the Waitangi Tribunal in 1975 created a political climate in which the Waikato Raupatu Claims Settlement Act 1995 could eventually be passed.
+Signed into law by Queen Elizabeth II in the presence of the Māori queen, Dame Te Atairangikaahu, the settlement included some land, $170 million in compensation, and a formal apology for the devastation caused by the war and confiscations.

 The 21st century

 In the 2000s the Kīngitanga includes traditional practices and a modern corporate structure.
-The poukai, an annual series of visits by the king to Kīngitanga marae in and beyond the Waikato region, dates back to the reign of King Tāwhiao.
-So does the Tariao faith, combining Pai Mārire karakia and Kīngitanga ritual, used in many ceremonies.
+The poukai, an annual series of visits by the king to Kīngitanga marae in and beyond the Waikato region, dates back to the time of Tāwhiao.
+So does the Tariao faith, combining Pai Mārire karakia and Kīngitanga ritual, which is used in many ceremonies.

 The annual Koroneihana (coronation) hui, another long-standing tradition, brings together tribes from around the country for several days of celebrations and sporting events at Tūrangawaewae.

 Assets from the 1995 settlement are managed by a company, Waikato-Tainui Te Kauhanganui Incorporated.
-The Kauhanganui is sole trustee, and its 193 members represent 65 marae.
+The Kauhanganui is sole trustee; its 193 members represent 65 marae.